pull-vert/aio/README.md

 aio-core :
 * Chan is an abstraction over java.nio.channels.SelectableChannel
 * ChanTube is a Publisher and Subscriber on a Chan
-* SSL and TLS support
+* SSL and TLSv1.2 support

 aio-tcp :
 * TcpServer
 * TcpClient

 ## TODO
+* Bybu, an abstraction over List<ByteBuffer>
 * HTTP-2 module
 * UDP module
-* JDK 11 module with TLSv1.3 support
+* JDK 11 core module with at least TLSv1.3 support
+* pure QUIC support
 * [HTTP/3](https://quicwg.org/base-drafts/draft-ietf-quic-http.html) based on QUIC = UDP + TLSv1.3 or greater.
 It was previously known as HTTP-over-QUIC.